bionicotaku/Evan_Li_IDS706_Hwk3/README.md

 ## Project Features
 1. Python script reading the dataset and generating descriptive statistics with data visualization, finally summarizing and creating an analysis_results.md file.
-2. Using Jupyter Notebook to perform descriptive statistics using Polars or Pandas, generating visual files.
+2. Using Jupyter Notebook to perform descriptive statistics using Pandas, generating visual files.
 3. Creating test_script.py to test the script, test_lib.py to test the library, and finally using the nbval plugin for pytest to test all files including ipynb.
 4. Generated 4 badges, each linked to four GitHub actions.